Fast and Efficient Gossip Algorithms for Robust and Non-smooth Decentralized Learning: Introduction

-$\bullet$ We propose \textbf{AsylADMM}, a novel \textbf{Asy}nchronous and \textbf{L}ite \textbf{ADMM}-based gossip algorithm for median and quantile decentralized estimation.
-Compared to existing asynchronous ADMM methods, our algorithm offers several advantages:

-(a) \textit{Memory-efficiency:} each node stores only two variables, compared to $2d+1$ variables required in previous work, denoting by $d$ the node degree.

-(b) \textit{Fast Convergence:} through extensive experiments across a wide range of networks and data distributions, we provide empirical evidence demonstrating that AsylADMM converges faster than its competitors.
+$\bullet$ We propose \textbf{AsylADMM}, a novel \textbf{Asy}nchronous and \textbf{L}ite \textbf{ADMM}-based gossip algorithm for non-smooth convex decentralized optimization.
+Compared to existing methods, our algorithm offers several advantages: (a) \textit{memory efficiency:} each node stores only two variables, versus the $2d+1$ required by prior methods, where $d$ denotes the node degree; (b) \textit{fast convergence:} extensive experiments across diverse network topologies and data distributions demonstrate that AsylADMM converges faster than competing methods on median and quantile estimation problems.

-$\bullet$ We apply AsylADMM to quantile-based trimming and geometric median estimation, as well as depth-based trimming.
-Additionally, we empirically show that quantile-based trimming outperforms rank-based trimming methods for standard graph topologies and contaminated distributions.

-$\bullet$ We provide two novel theoretical results: (a) a new convergence analysis for the synchronous version of AsylADMM, which we believe provides a preliminary basis for understanding the asynchronous case; (b) a new theoretical analysis of rank-based trimming via Markov chain theory, complementing the approach in \citet{van2025robust}.
+$\bullet$ We provide two novel theoretical results: (a) a new convergence analysis for the synchronous variant; (b) a simplified convergence analysis for AsylADMM based on the squared loss for step size $\rho \leq 1$.
+In the special case $\rho = 1$, we prove that our algorithm recovers classical pairwise averaging, establishing a clear link to a well-studied gossip algorithm.
+Moreover, empirical results suggest that $\rho = 2$ can significantly accelerate convergence for mean estimation on the geometric graph.

+$\bullet$ We empirically show that AsylADMM extends naturally to other challenging non-smooth problems such as geometric median, lasso regression and robust regression (via least trimmed squares), consistently converging faster than existing methods while remaining memory-efficient.

+This paper is organized as follows.
+Section~\ref{sec:preliminaries} reviews related work on non-smooth decentralized optimization and quantile estimation methods.
+In Section~\ref{sec:theory}, we introduce our gossip algorithm for non-smooth decentralized learning, provide a simplified convergence analysis, and validate it through numerical experiments.
+Section~\ref{sec:experiments} empirically demonstrates the applicability of AsylADMM to other non-smooth problems, including geometric median estimation, lasso regression, and robust regression.
+We discuss limitations and potential extensions in Section~\ref{sec:conclusion}.